aristanetworks/anta/README.md

 Contributions are welcome.
 The contribution guide is [CONTRIBUTING.md](CONTRIBUTING.md)

+## Continuous Integration

+GitHub actions is used to test pushes and pull requests.
+The workflows are defined in this [directory](.github/workflows).
+We can view the result [here](https://github.com/arista-netdevops-community/network_tests_automation/actions).
 ## Credits

 Thank you to [Paul Lavelle](https://github.com/paullavelle), [Colin MacGiollaEáin](https://github.com/colinmacgiolla), [Matthieu Tache](https://github.com/mtache), [Angélique Phillipps](https://github.com/aphillipps), [Thomas Grimonet](https://github.com/titom73), [Onur Gashi](https://github.com/onurgashi) and [Khelil Sator](https://github.com/ksator) for their contributions and guidances.